cbshivananda1998/Intern_Management_System-Spring_Boot/README.md

 # Web Application developed in Spring Boot and Vaadin

-The application is designed to keep records of interns.
+The application is designed to maintain records of interns.

 ## Used MySQL for database